-Twin Falls Recreation Site features four camping pads, two pit toilets,
+Twin Falls Recreation Site features four camping spots, two pit toilets,

 a garbage bin, and an information board.
 It is also where the trailhead